Amol015/Construction-Worker-Services/README.md

 1.Clone the repository or download the zip file of a project.<br/>
 2.Open the Construction-Worker-Services folder having subfolders sourcecode.<br/>
 3.Open that Construction-Worker-Services spring project in your STS and change necessary details of your MySql in applicationproperties and hibernate.cfg.xml <br/>
-4.Create database in your MySql.<br/>
+4.Create database 'CWSProject' in your MySql.<br/>
 5.Run springbootapplication.<br/>
 6.Open React(Frontend) folder in VScode<br/>
+7.Run command "npm install" on terminal.<br/>
-7.Run command "npm start" on terminal.<br/>
+8. After downloading all dependices then Run command "npm start" on terminal.<br/>
-8.Project will start on port 3000<br/>
+9.Project will start on port 3000<br/>
-9.Explore and Enjoyyy!!!<br/>
+10.Explore and Enjoyyy!!!<br/>
 </p>
 <hr>
 <h2 align="center"> 💻 Technology Used </h2>